Metastable phase separation and information retrieval in multicomponent mixtures: Metastable phase separation in binary mixtures

 Fig.~\ref{fig:binary_phase_diag}A and B displays representative plots of $f(\phi)$ for two different values of $c$.
 Metastable homogeneous states are obtained by identifying convex regions in the graph $f(\phi)$ (represented by dashed lines).
 Metastable phase separated states are obtained from constructing tangent lines to the graph $f(\phi)$ that connect two points in which the function is convex.
 Unlike in the case of binary mixtures with a quadratic energy function, this graph allows for three different tangent constructions, given by the straight lines in Fig.~\ref{fig:binary_phase_diag}A and B, corresponding with three families of phase separated states.
 One line connects low and high volume fractions (family I, in red), another connects low and intermediate volume fractions (family II, in green), and another connects intermediate and high volume fractions (family III, in blue).
 Depending on the value of the interaction parameter $c$ and the thermodynamic control parameter $\phi$, the globally stable state will be either a homogeneous state or a phase separated state from one of the families.
 For example, at $c=120$ and $\phi=0.25$, the equilibrium state is a phase separated state from family II, while phase separated states from family I are metastable.
 On the other hand, for $c=135$ and $\phi=0.25$, the equilibrium state is a member of family I, and family II is metastable.

 Panel C of Fig.~\ref{fig:binary_phase_diag} shows lines delimiting the regions where the different phases are stable.
 The spinodal line of the homogeneous phase (solid pink line) separates the region of low $c$ for which the homogeneous state is metastable from the region at high $c$ where it is unstable.
-The spinodal is obtained from solving the equation $f''(\phi_{\rm sp})=0$ towards $\phi_{\rm sp}$, which yields four solutions
+The spinodal of the homogeneous phase is obtained from solving the equation $f''(\phi_{\rm sp})=0$ towards $\phi_{\rm sp}$, which admits an analytical solution (see {\cblue SI \ref{SI:quartic}}).
 The regions that are enclosed by the other three solid lines denote the regions for which the phase separated states are stable (red, green, and blue solid lines, and the corresponding shaded regions, refer to the three families).
 These lines are obtained by finding all solutions to the common tangent conditions for different values of $c$.
-The three dashed lines correspond to three tie lines that connect the volume fractions of the two phases that compose phase separated states of each family.
+The three dashed lines correspond to three tie lines that connect the volume fractions of the two phases that compose phase separated states of each family (see {\cblue SI~\ref{SI:quartic}} for explicit expressions).
 Observe that at intermediate values of $c$ multiple states are metastable.
-In these regions the thermodynamic equilibrium state is found by comparing the free energies of the different metastable states.
+In these regions the thermodynamic equilibrium state is found by comparing the free energies of the different metastable states (see Fig.~\ref{fig:binary_phase_diag}).